darwiin/yaac-another-awesome-cv/README.md

 \email{christophe.roger@mail.com}
 ```

-The command above must be integrated in the `\socialinfo` wrapper
+The command above must be integrated in the `\socialinfo` wrapper.
+You are free to add `\\` when you want to force a new line.

 ```latex
 \socialinfo{